opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 - In `<operation id="defaults"`, set `publishToYouTube` to `true`.

-- Additionally, in the workflow `ng-partial-publish.xml` you also configure the `<operation id="publish-youtube"`.
+- Additionally, in the workflow `partial-publish.xml` you also configure the `<operation id="publish-youtube"`.
 For example, you could specify to publish the presentation stream only by setting the configuration to:

         <configuration key="source-flavors">presentation/trimmed</configuration>